cayce-msx/msxpp-tools/OpenMSX-MegaSD-extension/readme.md

 * `SDcard1.sdc`

 Note that this extension was developed & tested on Linux; for Windows other changes (and other paths) might apply.

+## Nextor
+You can also run Nextor on top of the MegaSD hardware emulation.

+First make sure you've patched, compiled & installed openMSX; see above.
+Then:
+1. copy `OCM_Nextor.xml` to your local `extensions` directory, e.g., `/opt/openMSX/share/extensions/`
+2. copy `Nextor-2.1.2.OCM.ROM` (from [Nextor releases](https://github.com/Konamiman/Nextor/releases)) to the openMSX systemrom folder, e.g., `~/.openMSX/share/systemroms/`
+3. run `openmsx -ext OCM_Nextor`, optionally with `-hda some_disk_image`